iodigital-com/io-technology/data/blog/on-the-fly-machine-learning-in-the-browser-with-tensor-flow-js.md

 ## The final result

-The above logic, combined with some extra application logic results in this demo:
+The above logic, combined with some extra application logic results in the demo you can [try out here](https://tensorflow-transfer-learning.davebitter.com/) (probably best on desktop).

-<iframe width="100%" style={{aspectRatio: "16/9"}} src="https://www.youtube.com/embed/A6SdL_o4mXQ?si=GdQ9aqvKB59fW7EY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-As you can see, I take images for the three classes.
-One neutral, one with my phone in my hand and one with a coffee in my hand.
-Then when I click "Train & Predict" it trains in a fraction of a second.
-Finally, for each class, in real time you can see how confident it is that the class matches.
-Naturally, you can provide more diverse images so it gets better and better and classifying.

-You can [try the demo out yourself here](https://tensorflow-transfer-learning.davebitter.com/) (probably best on desktop).
 The final code can be found [over at my GitHub](https://github.com/DaveBitter/tensorflow-transfer-learning).

 ### Some things I noticed